 - Double check electric locking.
 Electric devices can be used by criminals to jam the electronic signal from your keyfob, always check that your vehicle is locked before walking away.

 - Don’t ever leave your car running and unattended.
+During the winter months do not leave your vehicle unattended while de-icing.

 - Contact your dealer and check if your vehicle has any outstanding software updates, which may improve security.